New Jersey Chapter

-Eleven pediatric and family practices in Trenton participating in the PCORE EPIC program have completed three components of continuing education on Asthma Care Management.
-The program design is to improve the quality of chronic care for patients with asthma within the context of a medical home.
+Eleven pediatric and family practices in Trenton participated in the PCORE EPIC program have completed three components of continuing education on Asthma Care Management.
+The program was designed to improve the quality of chronic care for patients with asthma within the context of a medical home.
 The EPIC - Asthma module shared strategies to improve identification and treatment of childhood asthma.
 Health teams (physicians, nurses, and others) from each practice participated in the continuing education which focused on the four major components of Asthma Management: Objective Assessment, Partnership in Care (Roles of Health Care Provider, Parent, Patient and Community), Environmental Control and Pharmacologic Therapy.
 The program highlighted the use and understanding of two important tools: the Asthma Control Test and the Asthma Action (Treatment) Plan.
 A demonstration of "gizmos and gadgets" provided practice staff with hands on training, so that they can teach children and families how to effectively use various pharamcologic devices.
-Each practice received bilingual parent education materials to distribute to the families they serve and a toolkit with curricululm and additional resource information.
+Each practice received bilingual parent education materials to distribute to the families they serve and a toolkit with curriculum and additional resource information.
 Pre and post evaluations were used to evaluate the effectiveness, usefulness and quality of the program.

-The participating practices previously participated in continuing education on several other preventive care topics: Immunization Education, Childhood Lead Poisoning Prevention, Suspected Child Abuse and Neglect, Developmental Anticipatory Guidance and Postpartum Depression.
+The participating practices participated in continuing education on several other preventive care topics: Immunization Education, Childhood Lead Poisoning Prevention, Suspected Child Abuse and Neglect, Developmental Anticipatory Guidance and Postpartum Depression.
 Improving Chronic Care Management for Children, support for their families, and education /technical support for the healthcare team is at the core of building and sustaining community based medical homes.
 Improving care for children with special health care needs within a practice tends to improve healthcare for all children within the practice.
 Asthma is one of several chronic care continuing education modules that will be developed for the participating pediatric providers in the Trenton metropolitan area.

 Health Care teams who have completed the program, strongly agree as a result of participating they now…